lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ...
 ```

-All the results will be saved under .citros/runs/simulation_turtlebot3_sim_cont/[simulation_name].
+All the results will be saved under .citros/runs/[simulation_name] [folder].

-To plot the local run results you can use [FoxGlove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove) for additional info.
+To plot the local run results you can use [FoxGlove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove).

 ![gif](img/foxglove1.gif "FoxGlove example")
 ![gif](img/foxglove2.gif "FoxGlove example")